Stability and Decay properties of Solitary wave solutions for the generalized BO-ZK equation: Decay and Regularity

-Now, we are going to study the symmetry properties of the solitay wave solutions of (\ref{2bozk-main}).
-Here, for $u:\rr^2\to\rr$, $u^\sharp$ will represent the Steiner symmetrization of $u$ with respect to $\{x=0\}$ and $u^\star$ the Steiner symmetrization of $u$ with respect to $\{y=0\}$ (see for example \cite{bll,k1,vans}).
+More detailed aspects of the solitary-wave solutions of \eqref{2bozk-main} are now addressed.
+Interest will focus first upon their symmetry properties.
+For $u:\rr^2\to\rr^+$, $u^\sharp$ will denote the Steiner symmetrization of $u$ with respect to $\{x=0\}$ and $u^*$ the Steiner symmetrization of $u$ with respect to $\{y=0\}$ (see, for example, \cite{bll,k1,vans}).
+Notice that $u^{\sharp*} = u^{*\sharp}$ is a function symmetric with respect to both the $x$- and $y$-axis.